Blue-Nova/Floor-Is-Lava/README.md

 ## Command Structure
 ### /fil lobby create
 Creates a new lobby.
 This is the command you will use to create a new game.
+### /fil lobby invite player1 player2 playerN...
+Invites a player to your lobby.
 ### /fil lobby list
 Lists all players in your lobby.
 Also shows pending invite sent out by you.
 ### /fil lobby leave
-Leave the current lobby you are in.
+Leave the current lobby/game you are in.
-### /fil lobby start
+### /fil game start
 Starts the game in your lobby.
-### /fil invite player1 player2 playerN...
-Invites a player to your lobby.
-### /fil game leave
-Leave the game AFTER it has started.

-### quick note:
-command structure is not very intiuitive, I know.
-I am revamping it in a very near update!

 ## Permission Structure
-COMING SOON
+### floorislava.lobby.create
+Allows you to create a lobby.

 ## Config Structure